2019 World Athletics Championships – Men's decathlon

 The men's decathlon at the 2019 World Athletics Championships was held at the Khalifa International Stadium in Doha from 2 to 4 October.

 Because of the timetable, with the last competition finishing after midnight local time on 4 October, the technical rules of decathlon were modified: since this edition, the decathlon has to be completed in a period of two 24 hours rather than over two consecutive days as before.
 Niklas Kaul was the winner of the competition.

+The best scores for each event were shared by only five competitors which is quite a low number in a competition of global calibre.

 Records

 Before the competition records were as follows:

+For the current records in each discipline see Decathlon bests.

+The following records were set at the competition:

 Qualification standard

 The standard to qualify automatically for entry was 8200 points.

 Schedule

 The event schedule, in local time (UTC+3), was as follows:

 Results

 100 metres

 The 100 metres event started on 2 October at 16:35.

 Long jump

 The long jump event started on 2 October at 17:30.

 Shot put

 The shot put event started on 2 October at 18:50.